 - Corn syrup is a versatile liquid sweetener used in many products.

-- Corn syrup has a very long shelf life and can even be used indefinitely if stored properly.
+- Corn syrup has a very long shelf life and can be used indefinitely if stored properly.

 - While corn syrup can be used beyond its expiration date without negative health consequences, it may lose some of its flavor, richness, and consistency.